 1. Passion may have little to do with ability

-A while back, I asked a group of third graders what they wanted to be when they grow up.
+Some time ago, I asked a group of third graders what they wanted to be when they grow up.
 Most responded they dreamed of becoming singers, actresses, or professional athletes.
 These are not surprising responses coming from a group of 9-year-olds.
 But as adults, we know their odds for achievement are slim due to the required level of ability.

 Ability is paramount when it comes to professional success, but ability and passion are not necessarily correlated.
 The better strategy is to focus on your abilities and consider where they apply to a career or business.
 By accepting opportunities and tackling challenges, we better understand our specialized expertise and skill sets.
 Once we realize where we excel, then we can begin to unleash our greatest potential.